 Carolina Mountain Land Conservancy

 When it comes to safeguarding our special places, land trusts offer communities constructive, creative solutions.
 Since 1994 the Carolina Mountain Land Conservancy, working cooperatively with landowners, has permanently protected some 8,500 acres of land in Henderson, Transylvania, and neighboring counties.
+Enjoy a hike to Bearwallow Mountain.
 Visit their Web site.

 Southern Appalachian Highlands Conservancy

 The mission of the Southern Appalachian Highlands Conservancy is to protect the world's oldest mountains for the benefit of present and future generations.
 To this end, their volunteer-based organization works with individuals and local communities to identify, preserve, and manage the region's important lands.
 Founded in 1974 as a non-profit, charitable organization, the SAHC Conservancy has helped ensure the protection of more than 21,000 acres throughout the mountain region.
 Visit their Web site.

 RiverLink is a regional non-profit spearheading the economic and environmental revitalization of the French Broad River and its tributaries as a place to work, live and play.
 Since 1987 we have engaged in simultaneous efforts to address water quality concerns throughout the French Broad River basin, expand public opportunities for access and recreation, and spearheaded the economic revitalization of Asheville's dilapidated riverfront district.
 Visit their Web site.

 Friends of the Great Smoky Mountains National Park

 They assist the National Park Service in its mission to preserve and protect the Great Smoky Mountains by raising funds and public awareness, and by providing volunteers for needed projects.
 Read more about them.